TJU-CMC-Org/SingleCell-DREAM/README.md

 ##### Feature selection step
-We implemented Lasso-TopX by modifying LASSO workflow as described in our publication, TBA.
+We implemented Lasso-TopX by modifying LASSO workflow as described in our publication, https://www.frontiersin.org/articles/10.3389/fgene.2020.612840/full.
 Our code and respective documentation can be found in `LASSO_topX_workflow/R/glmnetExtensionLibrary.R` and is provided as an extension of glmnet package.